Skip to main content

 Dayton, OH tap water: what’s in it in 2026

 Serving 135K residents via Greater Dayton Water · Dayton, OH drinking water is supplied by Greater Dayton Water.
-EPA and utility monitoring commonly focus on issues such as PFAS from Wright-Patterson AFB, Industrial legacy, Great Miami Aquifer risk.
+EPA and public water system monitoring commonly focus on issues such as PFAS from Wright-Patterson AFB, Industrial legacy, Great Miami Aquifer risk.
 Capital programs rotate through main replacements, corrosion-control adjustments, and treatment pilots (carbon, UV, membranes) while suburbs keep adding demand at the edges of the system.
 Pair this context with your address-specific EPA panel to see which upgrades line up with what was sampled most recently.

 Check water hardness in Dayton